Lillie Langtry: Acting career and manager

 Early in 1882, Langtry quit the production at the Haymarket and started her own company, touring the UK with various plays.
 She was still under the tutelage of Henrietta Labouchère.
 American impresario Henry Abbey arranged a tour in the United States for Langtry.
 She arrived in October 1882 to be met by the press and Oscar Wilde, who was in New York on a lecture tour.
 Her first appearance was eagerly anticipated, but the theatre burnt down the night before the opening.
 The show moved to another venue and opened the following week.
 Eventually, her production company started a coast-to-coast tour of the US, ending in May 1883 with a "fat profit."
 Before leaving New York, she had an acrimonious break with Henrietta Labouchère over Langtry's relationship with Frederick Gebhard, a wealthy young American.
 Her first tour of the US (accompanied by Gebhard) was an enormous success, which she repeated in subsequent years.
-While the critics generally condemned her interpretations of roles such as Pauline in The Lady of Lyons or Rosalind in As You Like It, the public loved her.
+While critics generally condemned her interpretations of roles such as Pauline in The Lady of Lyons or Rosalind in As You Like It, the public loved her.
 After her return from New York in 1883, Langtry registered at the Conservatoire in Paris for six weeks' intensive training to improve her acting technique.

 In 1889, she took on the part of Lady Macbeth in Shakespeare's Macbeth.
-In 1896 she played the role of Mrs Barry in Gossip, at the Comedy Theatre, London, the play written by Clyde Fitch and Leo Dietrichstein was based on suggestions found in a Novel by Jules Claretie, 'Monsieur le ministre'.
-The New York Times thought that Mrs Langtry's jewels were worth $100,000; her attire was so wonderful, so dazzling, so recklessly inappropriate -as it seemed- that a murmur of surprise ran through the auditorium.
+In 1896 she played the role of Mrs Barry in Gossip, at the Comedy Theatre, London, The play, written by Clyde Fitch and Leo Dietrichstein, was based on Suggestions Found in a Novel by Jules Claretie, 'Monsieur le ministre'.
+The New York Times thought that 'Mrs Langtry's jewels were worth $100,000; her attire was so wonderful, so dazzling, so recklessly inappropriate -as it seemed- that a murmur of surprise ran through the auditorium'.
 In 1903, she starred in the US in The Crossways, written by her in collaboration with J. Hartley Manners, husband of actress Laurette Taylor.
 She returned to the US for tours in 1906 and again in 1912, appearing in vaudeville.
 She last appeared on stage in America in 1917.
 Later that year, she made her final appearance in the theatre in London.

 From 1900 to 1903, with financial support from Edgar Israel Cohen, Langtry became the lessee and manager of London's Imperial Theatre.
 It opened on 21 April 1901, following an extensive refurbishment.
 On the site of the theatre is now the Westminster Central Hall.
 In a film released in 1913 directed by Edwin S. Porter, Langtry starred opposite Sidney Mason in the role of Mrs Norton in His Neighbor's Wife in what would be her only film appearance.